PuuraJ/tdrive_analysis/README.md

 7) 07_machine_learning_failure - Some attempt at performing machine learning, but not too deep :) Create linear models and take a brief look at coefficients which affect counts in some tiles of Beijing.

+All html versions of the notebooks are in notebooks_html

 Some more interesting results are in .gif files in the same folder as notebooks.

 1) monday.gif - how count of taxis change in grid during day
 2) monday_active.gif - how count of active taxis (found with a simple heuristic) change through time
 3) monday_pagerank.gif - shows what kind of transitions are most popular ones.
-Which are more popular tiles through day
+Which are more popular tiles throughout the day